peterbourgon/peter-bourgon-org/src/ok-log/index.md

 In the beginning I was quite concerned about assigning a ULID per record.
-But thanks to [Tomás Senart's](https://twitter.com/tsenart) excellent work with the [ULID library](https://github.com/oklog/ulid), these costs were actually quite low, on order of 50ns per ULID, as we don't need crypto-grade entropy.
+But thanks to [Tomás Senart's](https://twitter.com/tsenart) excellent work with the [ULID library](https://github.com/oklog/ulid), these costs were actually quite low, on the order of 50ns per ULID, as we don't need crypto-grade entropy.

 ```
 BenchmarkNew/WithoutEntropy-8    30.0 ns/op  534.06 MB/s  1 alloc/op